 Provides principles for co-operative governance and intergovernmental relations.
 The Constitution allocates legislative authority as well as executive and administrative powers to all three levels of government.
 Schedules 4 and 5 determine the functional areas of government.
 The environment is a cross-sectoral matter and it is therefore important that co-operation between government on all levels is necessary.
+Furthermore, Chapter 7 of the

+CAPE AGULHAS MUNICIPALITY: DRAFT INTEGRATED WASTE MANAGEMENT PLAN 2020/21

-Furthermore, Chapter 7 of the Constitution of South Africa (Act 108 of 1996) describes the role and responsibilities of Local Government, which include the objectives in Section 152:
+Constitution of South Africa (Act 108 of 1996) describes the role and responsibilities of Local Government, which include the objectives in Section 152:

 "The objects of local government are:

-- to promote social and economic development. - to promote a safe and healthy environment...".
+to promote social and economic development. to promote a safe and healthy environment".

-These principles are further developed in the National Environmental Management Act 1998 (Act 107 of 1998), as amended.
+e principles are further developed in the National Environmental Management Act 1998 (Act 107 of 1998), mended.

+Sect tion 156

-Powers and functions of municipalities
+Powe ers and functions of municipalities

-(1)(a) A Municipality has executive authority in respect of, and has the right to the local government matter listed in Part B of Schedule 4 and Part B of Schedule 5.
+) A Municipality has executive authority in respect of, and has the right to the local government matter listed rt B of Schedule 4 and Part B of Schedule 5.

 Part B of Schedule 5 relating to Solid Waste Management:

-- Refuse removal
+Refuse removal

-- Refuse dumps
+Refuse dumps

-- Solid waste disposal
+Solid waste disposal